 Eve studies Art, Design & Media (Fashion & Textiles pathway) and would like to continue her studies at University before becoming a fashion designer.READ FULL STORY…

-You will learn a wide variety of skills and techniques, including:
+You will learn a wide variety of skills and techniques, starting with correcting common faults in digital images:

-* how to use Levels and Curves to change and correct exposure problems in a picture;
+* use Levels and Curves to change and correct exposure problems in images

-* how to remove objects from a picture, from dust spots to larger things;
+* remove objects from a picture, from dust spots to larger things, and repair a damaged image

 The tutor will also aim to include into the course any requests that you may have.